 The core fund is controlled by the Foundation Board.
 These funds are flagged for operational expenses and providing an economic runway for .

 The board is expected to maintain a viable level for the core fund account (e.g. minimum of 12 months of fixed expenses) and to periodically allocate any surplus to the approved collaborative funding processes of their choice.

 Funds allocated to an approved collaborative funding process governed by the rules that define the specific process.

 receives income from individuals, companies, trusts or other entities.
 Income can be broken into the following categories:

 All one-off gifts to the foundation go to the core funds.

-All recurring membership fees go to core funds.
-The board is responsible for setting membership fee levels and processes via the membership fees guide.
+Except for membership fees collected directly by Enspiral Nodes, all recurring membership fees are considered global memberships and go to core funds.
+The board is responsible for setting global membership fee levels and processes via the membership fees guide.

 A recurring sponsorship with .
 All sponsorships have a written memorandum which outlines the terms of the sponsorship and where funds are allocated.

 Sponsorship monies can be allocated to any fund, as defined by the sponsorship memorandum.